Generalized Training for Neural Network Learnability: a Spectral Methods Approach: Methods and Results

 If $\psi'$ is defined as above and ground truth is $\psi$, we can define mean square error loss over $K$ images as at epoch $n$,

-Stepping forward with the method of gradient descent yields an epoch-on-epoch loss difference.
-While the stochastic gradient descent optimizer (i.e., adam) used in this investigation will adjust the learning rate, $\alpha$, to avoid small local minimums, the gradient in loss is largely given by the data manifold.
-The gradient descent algorithm discovers the next $W$ via
+Stepping forward, epoch on epoch, through gradient descent yields an epoch-on-epoch loss difference.
+While stochastic gradient descent, like the Adam optimizer used in this investigation, will adjust learning rate, $\alpha$, to avoid small local minimums, the gradient in loss is largely given by the data manifold itself.
+The gradient descent algorithm, in general, discovers the next $W$ via

-Substituting Eq. \ref{eqn:loss2} into Eq. \ref{eqn:gradient_descent} yields
+Substituting Eq. \ref{eqn:loss} into Eq. \ref{eqn:gradient_descent} yields